menu icon

 how to cook pasta

 1. Choose the right size pot for the amount of pasta you are making.
-You want the pot to be large enough so the cooking pasta can move around freely.
+It should be large enough so the cooking pasta can move around freely.

-2. Fill the pot with water and cover with a lid.
-Place the pot over high heat and bring the water to a boil.
+2. Fill the pot with water, cover with a lid, place it over high heat and bring the water to a boil.
 About 4 to 6 quarts of water is perfect for cooking 1 pound of pasta.

-3. As soon as the water comes to a full rolling boil, add a generous amount of kosher salt ~ about 1 tablespoon for every 4 quarts of water.
-Be sure not to add the kosher salt before the water is boiling because salted water takes longer to boil.
+3. When the water comes to a full rolling boil, add a generous amount of kosher salt ~ about 1 tablespoon for every 4 quarts of water.

 4. Add your pasta of choice and give it a stir to prevent it from sticking together or to the pot.
-Give it a stir every so often as it cooks too.
+Stir occasionally as it cooks too.

 adding cooked pasta to sauce